 Seneca, Moral Essays, Volume III: de Beneficiis

-I disembarked from bus 375 on day two to the horrific realization that Chairman Mao, in an omnipresent fashion only a person of his power could muster, not only towered over one entrance but all the entrances of every single building along the avenue.
+I disembarked from bus 375 on day two to the horrific realization that Chairman Mao, in an omnipresent autocratic fashion only a person of his stature could muster, not only towered over one entrance but all the entrances of every single building along the avenue.

 Surely not the most aesthetic structures but definitely making a point.
 Deceased politicians armed with faces that could launch daggers, Kalashnikov-wielding soldiers standing like launch-ready missiles on 20 ft tall pedestals and babushka-donning grandmothers who look so large and sturdy that not even the fiercest bull would take them on.